mattalcock/mattalcock.github.com/source/_posts/2012-04-22-python-sorting-algorithms.markdown

 {% endcodeblock %}

 ### Insertion Sort
 Insertion sort is a very simple comparative sorting algorithm which is not recursive.
 In this algorithm the sorted array is built one entry at a time.
-The power of this algorithm is that only requires constant space (O(1) space) as it is an inplace algorithm using only a few variables and the list itself to move items around.
+The power of this algorithm is that only requires constant space (O(1) space) as it is an 'in place' algorithm using only a few variables and the list itself to move items around.
 The problem with insertion sort is that with large lists its terribly inefficient and is a O(n^2) algorithm

 {% codeblock Insertion Sort lang:python %}